Common thresher: Feeding

 The long upper tailfin lobe of the common thresher is used to strike and incapacitate prey.

-Some 97% of the common thresher's diet is composed of bony fishes, mostly small schooling forage fish such as mackerel, bluefish, herring, needlefish, and lanternfish.
+Some 97% of the common thresher's diet is composed of bony fishes, mostly small schooling forage fish such as sardine, anchovy, mackerel, hake, bluefish, herring, needlefish, and lanternfish.
 Before striking, the sharks compact schools of prey by swimming around them and splashing the water with their tails, often in pairs or small groups.
 Threshers are also known to take large, solitary fishes such as lancetfish, as well as squid and other pelagic invertebrates.
 Off California, common threshers feed mostly on the northern anchovy (Engraulis mordax), with Pacific hake (Merluccius productus), Pacific sardine (Sardinops sagax), Pacific mackerel (Scomber japonicus), market squid (Loligo opalescens), and pelagic red crab (Pleuroncodes planipes) also being important food items.
 The sharks concentrate on a few prey species during cold-water years, but become less discriminating during less productive, warmer El Niño periods.

 Numerous accounts have been given of common threshers using the long upper lobes of their tail fins to stun prey, and they are often snagged on longlines by their tails after presumably striking at the bait.
 In July 1914, shark-watcher Russell J. Coles reported seeing a thresher shark use its tail to flip prey fish into its mouth, and that one fish that missed was thrown a "considerable distance".
 On April 14, 1923, noted oceanographer W.E.
 Allen observed a 2 m thresher shark pursuing a California smelt (Atherinopsis californiensis) off a pier at the Scripps Institution of Oceanography.
 The shark overtook the small fish and swung its tail above the water like a "coachwhip" with "confusing speed", severely injuring its target.
 In the winter of 1865, Irish ichthyologist Harry Blake-Knox claimed to have seen a thresher shark in Dublin Bay use its tail to strike a wounded loon (probably a great northern diver, Gavia immer), which it then swallowed.
 Blake-Knox's account was subsequently disputed by other authorities, who asserted that the thresher's tail is not rigid or muscular enough to effect such a blow.